Michaël Cuisance: Venezia

 On 3 January 2022, Cuisance signed for Venezia until 2025.

 Loan to Sampdoria

 On 30 January 2023, Cuisance joined Sampdoria on a loan without an option to buy.

 Loan to VfL Osnabrück

 On 1 September 2023, recently-promoted 2.
 Bundesliga side VfL Osnabrück announced the signing of Cuisance on a year-long loan from Venezia.

 Although Osnabrück were relegated, Cuisance had some good performances, including in a 2-1 win over Hamburger SV after which he was named in the league's team of the week by Kicker.

 Hertha BSC

 Cuisance joined Hertha BSC in June 2024, signing a contract until 2027, for a fee of €300,000.
-He scored his first goal for the club on August 31, 2024, the winning goal in a 4-3 win against 1.
+He scored his first goal for the club on 31 August 2024, the winning goal in a 4-3 win against 1.
 FC Kaiserslautern.
 Since joining Hertha, Cuisance has been noted for his professionalism and work ethic, which had been often criticised in the past.

+Lens

+On 26 June 2026, Ligue 1 club Lens announced that they had reached an agreement with Hertha to sign Cuisance on a four-year deal.